“The blackest month in all the year"

 1880 Extremely dry - less than 25 mm averaged over England and Wales, not to be repeated until 1997.

 1881 A severe cold spell. -26.7C was recorded at Kelso on the night of the 16-17th - a record until 1982.
-A great blizzard raged across the south from the 18th to the 19th.
+A great blizzard raged across the south from the 18th to the 19th, with heavy snow and a vcious easterly gale.
 This was probably the most extreme blizzard of the century, affecting the whole country south of Liverpool with heavy snow and easterly gales.
 London was brought to a standstill.
 There was a foot of level snow across much of the south, and two feet in central southern England, with some enormous drifts.
-There was more snow on the 21-22nd, with the Isle of Wight particularly badly hit: some drifts by the end of the 22nd were 15' deep.
+There was more snow on the 21-22nd, with the Isle of Wight particularly badly hit: some drifts by the end of the 22nd were 30' deep, with 40" of level snow.
+Before December 1981, the record low for England was -23.3C at Haydon Bridge (Northumberland) on 21 January 1881.

 1884 The lowest ever pressure reading in Britain on the 26th: 925.6 mbar at Ochertyre, near Crieff.